pecan-pie/trainingscenter/README.md

 # Trainingscenter

-This repository contains the resources for the Trainingscenter project.
-Purpose of this project is giving developers a way of learning to work with Kubernetes and applications running on the platform.
+This repository contains resources for the Trainingscenter project.
+Purpose of this project is giving developers a quick way of learning to work with Kubernetes and applications running on the platform.
 The sources in this project provision a Kubernetes cluster on DigitalOcean with Linkerd, ExternalDNS and Traefik running on it.
 These tools are a sensible baseline for developers to get started working on Kubernetes.

 # Get Started

-## Requirements
+## Prerequisites

+Make sure the following command line tools are installed on your machine.
+All binaries have to be included in the `PATH` variable.

 * kubectl
 * terraform